htt210/GAN-GenAndMetric/README.md

 Unlike discriminative models, in generative models, true data is a distribution.
 We define the discrepancy as the Wasserstein-2 distance between the two distributions.
 The two distributions are approximated using two empirical distributions, i.e. two uniform distributions over samples from these distributions.
 W2 is (approximately) computed using a Sinkhorn solver.
+The distance is computed in the data space for simple datasets like MNIST and in the feature space (perceptual distance) for more complicated datasets like CIFAR10 and ImageNet.

 The complexity of a model is defined as the complexity of the model's distribution.
 That is in turn defined as the expected length of the path connecting two random samples.